jspecify/jspecify/docs/design-overview.rst

    -  a type of unspecified nullness where a subtype of unspecified nullness is required

--  For usability reasons, many tools will not generate generate warnings/errors when applying unsound rules like those above.
+-  For usability reasons, many tools will not generate warnings/errors when applying unsound rules like those above.
 Others may generate them optionally, likely with the warnings/errors off by default.
 Even when a tool does report these warnings/errors, we